consbio/trefoil/README.md

 We needed a library to consolidate a series of utility scripts and general geospatial operations on NetCDF and numpy arrays.
-We found we were creating a lot of purpose built scripts for other projects involving lots of processing of NetCDF climate and model outputs; we have been pulling out general patterns and placing them here.
+We found we were creating a lot of purpose built scripts for other projects involving lots of processing of NetCDF climate and model outputs.
+Where possible, we have been pulling out general patterns and placing them here.
 When we looked for existing work, we didn't find anything that quite met our needs, with a clean API and no strong assertions about data model or compliance with CF-conventions (we aspire to conventions, but not all data meet them).

 Specifically, we want to provide: